 The telescope will feature a 2.4-meter-wide (7.8 feet) mirror and a 300-megapixel camera, allowing the observatory to capture in one shot an area 100 times larger than NASA's Hubble Space Telescope can, with identical high resolution.

-Currently, the telescope is being built by L3Harris, an aerospace technology company, and Ball Aerospace, a spacecraft and payload developer that has contributed technology to Hubble and NASA's Spitzer Space Telescope.
+The WFIRST telescope is one of two spy telescopes given to NASA by the National Reconnaissance Office (NRO) in 2012.
+The telescope is being repurposed for scientific use for NASA by L3Harris, an aerospace technology company, and Ball Aerospace, a spacecraft and payload developer that has contributed technology to Hubble and NASA's Spitzer Space Telescope.

 Big universe, big questions